ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/packages.md

 <img src="/images/tutorial/mymvcdoesnotexist.jpg" alt="MyMvc no longer exists" />

 The **"MyMvc"** class is only available in the **"MyTested.AspNetCore.Mvc"** package and combines all the different test types into a single starting point.
-To fix our test, we have to use the **"MyController"** class:
+To fix our test, we have to use the **"MyController"**:

 ```c#
 [Fact]